Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Synthetic X-ray emission

 \subsection{AGN emission model}

-Similarly, the synthetic X-ray emission for accreting BHs in the simulations is modelled by determining their accretion rate w.r.t. their Eddington accretion rate.
-In order to represent the effect of dense torus absorption, the X-ray spectrum is modelled using an intrinsically absorbed power-law with column densities that are stochastically selected from the distribution given in \citet{Buchner+2014}.
+Similarly, the synthetic X-ray emission for accreting black holes in the simulations is modeled by determining their accretion rate with respect to their Eddington accretion rate.
+In order to represent the effect of dense torus absorption, the X-ray spectrum is modeled using an intrinsically absorbed PL with column densities that are stochastically selected from the distribution given in \citet{Buchner+2014}.
 For further details on the implementation, we refer the reader to the description provided in \cite{Biffi+2018b}.
-The code has since been updated to model the AGN intrinsic absorption using the \texttt{TBABS} photo-ionization cross-sections \citep{TBABS} instead of the \texttt{WABS} cross-sections \citep{WABS}, both implemented in \xspec{}.
+The code has since been updated to model the AGN intrinsic absorption using the \texttt{TBABS} photo-ionization cross sections \citep{TBABS} instead of the \texttt{WABS} cross sections \citep{WABS}, both implemented in \xspec{}.